haridas/haridas.github.com/src/articles/wordpress_migration.rst

 After checking different static site generators I was very confused with different types of static site generators that I came across.
 Finally I got the one I'm looking for, Pelican (Another Python based static site generator.).
-The reason for picking Pelican is very simple.
+The reason for picking Pelican was very simple.

 * Simplicity
 * Good Documentation